AkeemNS88/FoodLog/README.md

 ## To Do

--Calories total for the day
+-Calories total for the day (solved)

--Archive system for week at a glance
+-Archive system for week at a glance (solved, day to day tracking)

--Breaking apart into days
+-Breaking apart into days (solved see above)